corytodd/Walrus/README.md

 walrusc show repos
 ```

-Use the default scan depth and search for repositories relative to your current directory
+Use the default scan depth and search for repositories relative to your current directory.
+No config file needed!
 ```
 walrusc query --current-directory
 ```

 Count commits between March 2 and Jun 2 of 2021.
-This includes all authors on the currently checked out branch.
+This includes all authors on the currently checked out branch in each repository
 ```
 walrusc query --after "Mar 2 2021" --before "Jun 2 2021"
 ```

-Count commits on all branches since last week (default if --after is not specified) and restrict to a single author.
+Show all commits on all branches since last week (default if --after is not specified) and restrict to a single author
 ```
 walrusc query --all-branches --author-email cory@email.com
 ```

-Print commit summary by repo and date to the console.
+Print a commit summary table organized by repo and date to the console
 ```
 walrusc query --author-email cory@email.com --group-by repo